bluesky/event-model/docs/source/external.rst

 context-dependent (depending on what system you are accessing the data from) and subject to change (if the data is moved over time).

-The ``spec`` gives us a hint as how choose a "handler" that can read this asset (whether it be a file, multiple files, or something more specialized).
-The ``resource_kwargs`` provide any additional parameters that we should give to this handler.
+The ``spec`` gives us a hint about the format of this asset, whether it be a file, multiple files, or something more specialized.
+The ``resource_kwargs`` provide any additional parameters for reading it.

 Handlers
 ========

+In bluesky/databroker, a "handler" is a reader with special inteface.
+It accepts a Resource document and a Datum document in exchange and returns the pertinent data.

 Handler Interface
 -----------------

-In bluesky/databroker, a "handler" is used to exchange a Resource and Datum document for the data that it references.

 A 'handler class' may be any callable with the signature::